Photograph - black and white - Surgeon-Captain William Fleming Hopkins

 From the Collection of Federation University Australia Historical Collection (Geoffrey Blainey Research Centre) Federation University Australia E.J.
 Barker Library (top floor) Mount Helen Victoria

-- Individual image from booklet - "In Memory of the Gallant Officers and Men of Victoria in Transvaal War, 1899-1900".
+- Digital portrait from "In Memory of the Gallant Officers and Men of Victoria in Transvaal War, 1899-1900".

 - william fleming hopkins, maryborough district, portland, scotch college, melbourne university, medical officer, stawell hospital, victorian rangers medical staff, first victorian contingent, renburg, enteris fever, naauwpoort, orange free state